How often should you cut or trim your hair?

 Another sign that it may time for a trim or cut is hair damage.
 Damage can be caused by hair coloring or bleaching, It can also be caused by heat damage from excessive use of hot tools.
 Bleaching and other coloring techniques often strip the hair making it weaker and more prone to damage.
 When coloring you hair you may need to get trims more often to stay on top of splitting ends and color damage.
 Talk with your stylist about routine maintenance if thinking about getting hair color or if you already have.
 Using hot tools such as flatirons and curlers at very high temperatures often can damage the hair as well.
 Split ends, breakage and overly dry or brittle hair can be signs of heat damage.
 In addition to regular trims some treatments and use of heat protectors can help minimize the heat damage and protect the hair.
 If your hair seems to tangle a lot more than usual or detangling is taking a lot longer you may have some damage.

 Whether you are just ready for a change, have some breakage or just want to maintain and grow health hair staying on top of trims is very important as well as cutting off whatever damage needs to be.
-Consult a stylist and don’t be afraid to cut a little more off remember hair always grows back.
-Find on this page all the details to have your haircut at your house by a mobile stylist.
+Best option is to consult an experienced stylist and don’t be afraid to cut a little more off remember hair always grows back.
+Find on this page all the details to have your home haircut by a licensed mobile hair stylist traveling to you.